MicrosoftDocs/azure-devops-docs/docs/pipelines/library/service-endpoints.md

   If no subscriptions are shown, or subscriptions other than the one you want to use, you must sign out of VSTS or TFS and sign in again using the appropriate account credentials.

-* **Manual subscription definition**.
+* **Manual subscription pipeline**.
 In this mode, you must specify the service principal you want to use to connect to Azure.
 The service principal specifies the resources and the access levels that will be available over the connection.
   Use this approach when you need to connect to an Azure account using different credentials from those you are currently logged on with in VSTS or TFS.
   This is also a useful way to maximize security and limit access.